ibpsa2017/ibpsa2017.github.io/README.md

 ## Introduction to Open Web Tools Miniworkshop

-Earlier versions of what you say are here: http://www.ladybug.tools/ladybug-web/tt6-ladybug-web-r1-all-in-one.html#README.md
+2017-08-08: Earlier versions of what you saw today are here: http://www.ladybug.tools/ladybug-web/tt6-ladybug-web-r1-all-in-one.html#README.md

 There will be a new repo with new material from the demos here plus more in a short time.